If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 My mom has a Christmas tradition where every year she has the grandkids decorate a Christmas ornament.
 It is a fun event they look forward to, and it is a way of inspiring creativity.

-My daughter and her cousins really enjoyed making their own ornament.
-They also really enjoyed hanging them on the miniature Christmas tree in the play room as well!
+My daughter and her cousins really enjoyed making their own ornaments.
+They also really enjoyed hanging them on the miniature Christmas tree in the playroom as well!

 Here’s how we decorated ornaments in this fun Christmas DIY for kids!

 - Clear Christmas ornament balls.
 Make sure to get ones that have a hole at the top rather than come apart in the middle.
 That would be no fun trying to get the sides together while keeping all the goodies inside.
 Having a small hole also helps with perfecting fine motor skills.

 - Lots of Christmas craft supplies.
 Examples include stickers, confetti snowflakes or other Christmas shapes, small balls, small bows, pieces of ribbons, pieces of beads, little trinkets, etc. Here’s what we used this year!
 The more options, the better in my daughter’s opinion!
 Just make sure items that you want to go inside the ornament will fit through the whole.
 Stickers and such don’t need to fit as long as you plan to use them on the outside.

 These ornaments are super simple to make and decorate and allow for so much open-ended creativity!

 First, lay all the supplies out on the ground or on a table/mat/etc. Or use the carpet as we did!
 The kiddos loved making a huge mess of all the goodies!
 (I did not love having to clean it all up.)
 At least they tried to “help” clean up.